kord-network/docs/concepts/courtroom.md

 Such accountability is crucial in the design of scalable decentralised service economies.

-The META Courtroom concept is based on [swarm swap swear and swindle](http://swarm-gateways.net/bzz:/theswarm.eth/ethersphere/orange-papers/1/sw%5E3.pdf), a generalised framework for incentivised service provision.
+The KORD Courtroom concept is based on [swarm swap swear and swindle](http://swarm-gateways.net/bzz:/theswarm.eth/ethersphere/orange-papers/1/sw%5E3.pdf), a generalised framework for incentivised service provision.

 The courtroom framework will offer a generic interface for handling cases,